 Tingling sensation in the legs or feet, common in patients with degenerative disc disease or spinal stenosis among other conditions.

 If you have been suffering from severe lower back pain for 6 to 12 weeks and attempting to find lower back pain relief from conservative treatments, it may be time to seek a specific diagnosis for the underlying cause of your pain in ordering to find an effective treatment option.
-When you come to the Spine Institute of North America, our doctors will employ any or all of the following tools to help you find an accurate cause for your back pain:
+When you come to the Metropolitan Pain and Spine Institute, our doctors will employ any or all of the following tools to help you find an accurate cause for your back pain:

 X-ray.
 This gives the spine specialist information about the bones in your back, and can help them see fractures, tumors, or even pinpoint areas of instability in the spine.